mkarner07/mkarner07.github.io/_posts/2026/2026-03-12-Why-Mathematics-Is-the-Operating-System-of-Reality.md

 date: 2026-03-12
 excerpt_separator: "<!--more-->"
 categories:
-  - Management and Leadership
+  - Leadership as a System

 tags:
-  - Productivity
-  - Leadership
+  - Leadership as a System
   - Artificial Intelligence
   - Methods